-5. Dress up even when it’s casual dress.
+5. Dress up even when it’s a casual dress code.
 It’s always better to look better.
 Psychology Today points out that humans are visual creatures.
-This means we still make snap judgments that typically rate people better or worse than they really are.
+This means we still make snap judgments that typically rate people better or worse than they really are - on everything from a portfolio to interview attire.
 This tendency to judge based on looks alone is the best argument for looking as sharp as possible during the on-site interview.
 While we know there are a host of innovative start-up environments out there that embrace the Hawaiian shirt and cargo shorts, save that outfit for your first (or fifth) day on the job.

 7. Ask questions during the interview—and these should include clarifying questions about the job duties or the interviewer’s questions.
 Many of your questions may have been answered during the series of interviews that probably led to your on-site visit, but you should still come prepared with questions about culture and what the day-to-day work will be like.
+We suggest reviewing common interview questions ahead of time.
 Here are some good questions to keep in your back pocket:

 - What was the last team event the department participated in?

 - What will be my biggest challenge in the first 30 days?